Skip to main content

 Universal and Standard Precautions

 Universal Precautions is the term used to describe a prevention strategy in which all blood and OPIM are treated as if they are actually infectious, regardless of the perceived status of the source individual.
-In other words, whether or not one thinks the blood/body fluid is infected with bloodborne pathogens, treat it as if it is.
+In other words, whether or not one thinks the blood or body fluid is infected with bloodborne pathogens, treat it as if it is.
 This approach is used in all situations where exposure to blood or OPIM is possible.
-In addition, it means that certain engineering and work practice controls are always utilized in situations where exposure may occur.
+In addition, certain engineering and work practice controls are always utilized in situations where exposure may occur.

 OSHA’s Bloodborne Pathogens Standard allows for healthcare facilities to use acceptable alternatives to Universal Precautions.
 The CDC revised the infection control practice from Universal Precautions to Standard Precautions in 1996.
-Standard Precautions combine the major features of Universal Precautions with Body Substance Isolation (BSI).
-Standard Precautions incorporate not only the fluids and materials covered by the Bloodborne Pathogens Standard but expand coverage to include any and all body fluids and substances (OSHA, 2012).
+Standard Precautions combine the major features of Universal Precautions with body substance isolation (BSI).
+Standard Precautions incorporate not only the fluids and materials covered by the Bloodborne Pathogens Standard but expand coverage to include any and all body fluids and substances (OSHA, 2019).

 These precautions are intended to address all modes of transmission by any type of organism.
-Routes of transmission include:
+Routes of transmission may be direct or indirect.

-• Direct contact is transfer of microorganisms from one infected person to another without a contaminated intermediate object or person (e.g., blood splatter).
+• Direct transmission is the immediate transfer of microorganisms from one infected person to another without a contaminated intermediate object or person, including:

 Standard Precautions for Bloodborne Pathogens